Shreyash-MPS/dicom-compressor/README.md

 The compression workflow consists of the following steps:

 1. **API Request**
-   The client sends a POST request with the directory path containing `.dcm` files to be compressed and a specific Job Code.
+   The client sends a POST request with the directory path containing `.dcm` files to be compressed and a specific JCode.

 2. **Directory Scanning**
    The Java service scans the provided folder to locate DICOM files (e.g., ending with `.dcm`, `.dicom`, or without extensions).